Unique Small Wedding Ideas for your Big Day

 No matter what kind of celebration you want for your small wedding, there’s one thing love always pairs well with: food.
 No matter how much you incorporate all the tips found in articles about small wedding ideas on a budget, food will never be out.
 Having your loved ones cook for you on such a special day can make a big impact.
 Everyone has an aunt that makes the best mac and cheese, or a cousin who bakes sublime cupcakes — why not indulge in some homemade cooking for a small wedding celebration?
 Not only can you save money on food or catering, but you’ll also be assured that there are a variety of options, especially for those with various diet restrictions.

 This is something that happens after your big day is over, but it might be one of the best ideas you’ll appreciate doing as the years go on.
 After your wedding day is over, put some things that represent your wedding or marriage together in a safe box that you can hide.
 These things could be things to reminisce on — like some of your Polaroids or flowers pressed from your bouquet— or things that you’ll appreciate down the road, like letters to your future selves.
 Each year on your anniversary, you can open up the box and look back on the beautiful mementos of the best day ever.
 Short of perishables, this idea has no cap on what you could do with it, so get creative!

 Whether you’re having a large ceremony and reception, a small wedding with an after-party, or anything in between, everyone wants their big day to feel like it represents who they are as a couple.
+All the ideas for a small wedding will be of no use if you are not happy on your special day!
 Remembering to invest just as much time and love into the small things you cherish, and not just the things that are necessary to cross the marriage finish line, can make all the difference in your enjoyment of your ceremony.